schilln/multi-dimpy/theory/README.md

 # Introduction to dimensioned linear algebra

+This document provides a brief introduction to working with dimensioned scalars, vectors, and matrices.
+It is based on and somewhat summarizes sections 2.4–5 of *Multidimensional Analysis*[^1].

 It should be clear that sums of dimensioned quantities are not always defined.
 Letting $\text m$ denote meters and $\text s$ denote seconds, we see that
 $$